-This work in progress was inspired by similar, more ambitious, projects such as “Classicizing Philadelphia” (Bryn Mawr) and “Classicizing Chicago” (Urbana-Champaign) and by an exhibition in the Lobby of the Blegen Library building at the University of Cincinnati in 2018, a joint effort of the Cincinnati Art Museum and the University of Cincinnati.
+This work in progress was inspired by similar, more ambitious, projects such as “Classicizing Philadelphia” (Bryn Mawr) and “Classicizing Chicago” (Northwestern) and by an exhibition in the Lobby of the Blegen Library building at the University of Cincinnati in 2018, a joint effort of the Cincinnati Art Museum and the University of Cincinnati.

 Lucius Quinctius Cincinnatus (c.
 520-430 BCE)

 Cincinnati was named after Cincinnatus, the Roman leader legendary for his civic virtue and humility.
 He was a politician who retired to become a farmer.
 However, during an armed conflict between the patricians and the plebeians he was called to leave his plow and assume control of the Roman republic in 460 BCE.
 Cincinnatus and his patrician army were victorious upon which Cincinnatus relinquished his power.
 The name also honors the Society of the Cincinnati, a society of military officers founded in the 18th century.
 Cincinnatus represented the moral virtues of farmers and war veterans, a large segment of the population of the mid-western frontier city.

 Lucius “Lucky” Quinctius Pigasus